Prospective Students

 • UC Davis offers application fee waivers to applicants who have participated in specific graduate preparation programs (for a full list see Graduate Preparation Program Participants)

-• UC Davis College of Engineering Equity Program Fee Waiver Eligibility
+• UC Davis College of Engineering (COE) offers application fee waivers through its Equity Program

 • Only US citizens or current permanent residents are eligible to receive a fee waiver through this program.

-• Request a College of Engineering application fee waiver
+• Request a COE Equity Program application fee waiver

 • California State University Application Fee Fellowship Program

-• The Transportation Technology and Policy program will provide Graduate Application Fee Fellowships based on the following criteria:
+• The TTP program will provide Graduate Application Fee Fellowships based on the following criteria:

 • Applicant has (or will) earn a degree from a California State University.